spljaa/libruspy/README.md

 ## Inspirations
 Many thanks for [weekplot project](https://github.com/utkuufuk/weekplot) as source used in calendar plotting class

+## How it works
+Python class keeps a session with all cookies required to interact with Librus web page.
+Some of them seems to be shor-lived.
+There is more complex ulr handling for Messages.
+As it is on separate web page.

 ## Usage
 It is on my list of TODO to provide examples